sschwarzer/ftputil/website/documentation.md

          +-------------------+
 ```

-As you can see at the top of the diagram, if you use `str` objects
+As you can see at the top of the diagram, if you use `str` objects,
-(regular unicode strings), there's one fewer decoding step, and so one
+there's one fewer decoding step, and so one fewer source of problems.
-fewer source of problems.
-If you use `bytes` objects for paths, ftputil
+If you use `bytes` objects for paths, ftputil tries to get the
-tries to get the encoding for the FTP server from the `encoding`
+encoding for the FTP server from the `encoding` attribute of the
-attribute of the session instance (say, an instance of `ftplib.FTP`).
-If
+session instance (say, an instance of `ftplib.FTP`).
+If no `encoding`
-no `encoding` attribute is present, a `NoEncodingError` is raised.
+attribute is present, a `NoEncodingError` is raised.

 All encoding/decoding steps must use the same encoding, the encoding the
 server uses (at the bottom of the diagram).
 If the server uses the bytes